 Industrial Gross Lease Example

 In this example, imagine you decide to rent out an industrial building instead adaptively reusing it.
 Honestly, you reach the decision by considering the property’s highest and best use.
 The IG lease you use quotes rent for an industrial gross lease at $12 per square foot per year.
-Obviously, that’s $1/sf/month.
-Next, a new tenant decides to lease 5,000 sf, with an annual rent of $60,000.
-Conveniently, two other tenants occupy the industrial building, each also with 5,000 sf.
+That’s $1 per square foot/month.
+Next, a new tenant decides to lease 5,000 square feet, with an annual rent of $60,000.
+Conveniently, two other tenants occupy the industrial building, each also with 5,000 square feet.
 Importantly, individual meters allow tenants to pay their own utility bills.
 Now, the landlord agrees to pay for insurance and taxes of $10,000 per year.
 Therefore, after Year One, the tenants will pay any insurance and tax costs that exceed $10,000 for the year.

-A commercial lease calculator with advanced mode allows tenants to compute base rent and operational expenses.
+This commercial lease calculator with advanced mode allows tenants to compute base rent and operational expenses.
 Simply, base rent is rate times area.
 Of course, operational expenses depend on the lease terms.
-Clearly, this is useful for an industrial gross lease, since only certain expenses belong to tenants.
+This is useful for an industrial gross lease, since only certain expenses belong to tenants.

 Why Choose an IG Lease?

 Landlords might prefer an industrial gross lease because they want control over certain facets of the property.
 Specifically, those facets are activities that the landlord doesn’t want to delegate to tenants.
 For example, landlords might find they get better results by maintaining common areas themselves.
 Through IG rent, landlords get tenants to help them cover certain costs, thereby improving returns and minimizing risk.
 Also, using an industrial gross lease may make it easier to finance industrial buildings.

 To learn more about financing industrial property, see Industrial Areas — Step-by-Step Financing Guide.